We, at Those In Need, love youth.

 If you are a registered user, you can access and delete most information associated with your Account by logging into the Services and checking your Account Settings page.
 Registered and unregistered users can access and delete cookies through their web browser settings.

-Language and Threats.
-Please watch your language and respect other people's views, beliefs and emotions.
+Language and Threats: Please watch your language and respect other people's views, beliefs and emotions.
 We reserve the right to remove any content that might be found extremely offensive or threatening.
-(Hopefully you learned the whole "play nice with others" thing a long time ago.)

 Every user in the Those In Need community acts as a moderator through the abuse-reporting system.
 Users are asked to 'if they see something, Those In Need' about inappropriate content.
 When inappropriate user generated content is found the owner may be contacted and the post may be edited or removed as needed.
 In the case of a message that suggests a user may be in danger (either from themselves or someone else), the user may be referred to email@example.com